fishjam-cloud/protos/doc/docs.md

     them in order.
   - The batch is wire-atomic but not semantically atomic: emitting two batches vs. one batch of the same elements is equivalent.
-  - Sent only to peers that opted in via AuthRequest.supports_notification_batch.
+  - Sent only to peers that opted in

 | Field | Type | Label | Description |